galaxyproject/galaxy-hub/src/community/governance/index.md

 [Galaxy](/src/index.md) is a mature, successful research software infrastructure project, with a large and diverse global audience.
 Changes in project governance structures are needed to help adapt to increasing complexity and to more fully engage the Galaxy Community.
 This is our first attempt.

-Several community groups have been formed to have project governance truly reflect the global community that Galaxy has become:
+Several community groups have been formed so that project governance truly reflects the global community that Galaxy has become:

 ## Galaxy Executive Board

 The *[Galaxy Exec](/src/community/exec/index.md)* is a group of principal investigators from around the world.
-Initially, Exec members run large grants that have Galaxy as a core part of their aims.
 The first iteration of this was formed at the _Galaxy Directions Summit_ in 2019, which gathered together ~20 PIs from around the world.

 ## Galaxy Global Steering Committee (GGSC)